Gip-Gip/pinv/README.md

 and can only have alpha-numeric character in it, with some exceptions like underscores.
 The type of the field determins what kind of data can be stored in it, and you have the choice between "text" which is any string of text, "integer" which is any non-decimal number, and "real" which is any number including decimal numbers.
+You can also **press "Del" to delete a field you don't want**.

 Once you have added the fields you want, you can select the add button to add the catagory.